flatiron-coverage-devsamuelmwangi/Phase-3-SQLAlchemy-Code-Challenge-Movies/README.md

 ## Instructions

-To get started, run `pipenv install` while inside of this directory.
+To get started, run `pipenv install && pipenv shell` while inside of this directory.

 Build out all of the methods listed in the deliverables.
 The methods are listed in a suggested order, but you can feel free to tackle the ones you think are